-3.1 Integration Manager
+.3.1 Integration Manager

 Figure 2 shows the Integration Manager and two services of the Information Services which are Pull Service and Presentation Service.
 It shows also interaction of them with gateways and clients.
 Pull Service basically interacts with the tools using HTTP or SOAP over HTTP using WSDL through tool gateway to handle client request coming from client gateways.
 The data communication with tools can be any other HTTP bases services having simple XML message formats or REST style web services.
 Resultant data which may be in any format such as embedded HTML, RSS feed or any other object.
 These data coming from tools send to the Information Handler again through Tool Gateway.
 Information Handler processes the incoming objects in order to extract data or metadata.
 Information Handler use different methods Gateway such as heuristics methods to extract data coming from Tool.
-In a heuristic method, data is parsed and extracted for building metadata.
 Information Handler provides extracted data required to build new metadata.
 Metadata builder builds metadata elements in an XML format.
 This should be defined as common data format used in this integration systems.
 Each integration systems should define elements of metadata in order to have successful integration model.
 We could name this metadata object as Digital Entity (DE).
 Presentation Service provides an interface to display DEs whether coming from web tools or from local integrated systems.
 Clients interact with these services to do some certain operations such as filtering DEs or insertion to storage or uploading to some other tools.
-Presentation Service has two major components: (a) Simple presentations shows DEs as RSS-style objects; (b) Detailed presentations, shows more metadata elements for each selected DEs in the simple display menu.
-User can also have option to use different Information Services such as event-base[15], and search services in the Presentation Service.
-We have explained the Pull Services and interaction with gateways and presentation service in this section.
-Push, Gadgets, and Local Search Services are also components of the Information Service.
-These services can be used dynamically and if needed other services can be added to Information Services which provides flexibility in Integration Manager.
+User can also have option to use different Information Services such as event-base [14], and search services in the Presentation Service.

 Figure 2.
-Integration Model and interaction with clients and tools
+Integration Manager and gateways